microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

  * 2 – `TakeCheckpoint` (Received): No data

- * 1 – `AttachTo` (Sent): Data is the destination instance name length (ZigZagInt) followed by the name in UTF-8.
-Note that the name must match the name used when a service is logically created (registered).
-The `AttachTo` message must be sent (once) for each each outgoing RPC destination, exluding the local instance, prior to sending an RPC.
+ * 1 – `AttachTo` (Sent): Data is the destination instance name in UTF-8.
+The name must match the name used when the instance was logically created (registered).
+       The `AttachTo` message must be sent (once) for each outgoing RPC destination, excluding the local instance, prior to sending an RPC.

  * 0 - Incoming RPC (Received):